JananiKasthuri/EEX5362---Mini-Project/README.md

 # EEX5362---Mini-Project
-This mini project focuses on modelling &amp; evaluating the performance of the OPD of the District General Hospital of Negombo.
+This mini project focuses on modelling &amp; evaluating the performance of the OPD of the District General Hospital in Negombo.